 Freelancing is primarily for women - There may be some logic to this common fallacy as it is often thought that women would benefit the most from flexibility in order to balance their personal and professional life.
 According to our own data, at Flexing it, 60% of our registered professionals are male.

 Freelancing is for professionals who are not serious about their careers- This is a common belief triggered by the fact that freelancing is about flexibility in terms of one’s time.
 So, while one can play golf in the middle of the day or take multiple vacations in the year, the underlying fact is that flexible working is not for everyone.
 It requires strict discipline and ownership of one’s work.
 One has to have excellent time management skills, and the ability to work on often short deadlines as well as the ability to multi-task.
 One also needs to be self-motivated and driven.
-At Flexing It nearly 70% of the professionals that have signed up are seasoned professionals with more than 10 years of experience in areas such as strategy consulting, marketing, HR, finance and manufacturing, across diverse industries.
+At Flexing It nearly 70% of the professionals that have signed up are seasoned professionals with more than 10 years of experience in areas such as strategy consulting, marketing, HR, finance, and manufacturing, across diverse industries.

 Freelancing does not pay well- Globally according to the Elance report, 57% of freelancers reported an increase in earnings by working with businesses online.
 In addition, 19% said they more than doubled their freelance income in the past year.
 The uncertainty in the global economy is clearly not impacting online work as 42% of freelance workers claim that they are getting hired for more jobs.
-Similar data is unavailable for India due to lack of any formal research (we will try and address this gap over the coming months!) but our experience is that this varies by type of organisation.
-The larger organisations are now developing very transparent and formal bands for flexible work as well and we hope to see greater structure in this space going forward.
+Similar data is unavailable for India due to lack of any formal research (we will try and address this gap over the coming months!) but our experience is that this varies by type of organization.
+The larger organizations are now developing very transparent and formal bands for flexible work as well and we hope to see greater structure in this space going forward.

-Freelancing is an option only when one is unable to find full time work- According to the MBO partners report published in September 2012 more than half of independent workers (57% in 2012 versus 55% in 2011) say it was their proactive choice to become an independent worker.
-More and more professionals want to take charge of their own careers for multiple reasons – greater control, better work-life balance, pursuit of other ventures or passions!
+Freelancing is an option only when one is unable to find full-time work- According to the MBO partners report published in September 2012 more than half of the independent workers (57% in 2012 versus 55% in 2011) say it was their proactive choice to become an independent worker.
+More and more professionals want to take charge of their own careers for multiple reasons – greater control, better work-life balance, the pursuit of other ventures or passions!
 An interesting trend we are seeing is entrepreneurs ‘Flexing It’ in the early stages of new ventures to have regular income flowing in while their ideas mature and take shape!

 Background Verification is an important tool for professionals to strengthen their skill profile and for organizations to have greater comfort and confidence in hiring the right people as recent surveys have found that one in three resumes in India is falsified.